freshautomations/debian-builder/README.md

 * You can add `-e VERSION=11.6.0` environment variable to the docker execution to download a different Debian version.
 * You can add `-e NAME=custom` environment variable that will be used to name the output image.
 (Well the last section of it.)
 * You can add `-e TIMEOUT=5` environment variable that will be used to set the bootloader menu timeout _in seconds_.
+* You can add `-e NOMODESET=1` environment variable that will be used to disable graphics card acceleration for the installer.
+(Unset by default.)

 ## I don't have Docker
 Docker is only used to simplify the environment setup.
 You can run the embedded script without Docker, if you set up your